Michael L. Nash: Career

 Nash founded and served as CEO of Inscape, an interactive entertainment and games publishing joint venture with WMG and HB0.
 He earlier served as director of the Criterion Collection, working with directors and artists such as Robert Altman, David Bowie, Terry Gilliam, Louis Malle, Nicolas Roeg and John Singleton.
 Prior to joining WMG, Nash was executive director of the Madison Project, a digital distribution trial.

 Warner Music Group

+Nash joined Warner Music Group (WMG) in 2000, serving in various senior management roles.
+In June 2008, he was named Executive Vice President of Digital Strategy and Business Development, where he oversaw global digital operations until leaving the company in 2011.

+In 2005, Nash oversaw WMG’s partnership with Verizon Wireless to offer mobile music video downloads for the launch of its V Cast multimedia service.
+The agreement established WMG as the first music company to offer music videos via digital download on a mobile platform in the United States.

 In 2006, Nash oversaw Warner Music Group’s partnership with YouTube that led WMG to become the first global media company to embrace monetization of user-generated content.
 The partnership also established WMG’s model to derive revenue from WMG music videos, which included WMG’s partnership with online video service, Hulu.
 In 2008, The New York Times reported that "Atlantic appears to be the first of the major labels to claim that most of its revenue is coming from digital sales."

 Nash was responsible for WMG’s renegotiation with YouTube in 2009 that led to the creation of the WMG premium video platform.